mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 Even though you don’t understand this, we are struggling [toward] attaining this.
 That’s why we practice.
 That’s why we live in this world.

 You cannot [...] commit suicide in [a] simple way of thinking.
 You cannot commit suicide by your will, by your thinking, because in a deep sense we are constantly seeking for [this] something profound.
 And then we are really struggling, we are making every possible effort to live in this world with others, consciously or unconsciously.
 So from this point, I think we cannot say our practice is [an] easy way or hard way.
-Dogen Zenji says in this chapter [that] you shouldn’t neglect it or treat it lightly, because the purpose of practice, the purpose of spiritual life is very important, because it’s coming up from the bottom of your life.
+Dōgen Zenji says in this chapter [that] you shouldn’t neglect it or treat it lightly, because the purpose of practice, the purpose of spiritual life is very important, because it’s coming up from the bottom of your life.
 Whether you can see it or you cannot see it, this energy is coming up from the bottom of your life.
 This is [the] real reality [which] your life is.

 So you shouldn’t neglect it or treat it lightly.
 That’s why this is “the great matter of your *whole* life.”

 #### 30:14

-That’s why next [Dogen] says:
+That’s why next [Dōgen] says:

 > In China there are the excellent examples of former Zen masters who cut off their arms or fingers. [...]